pkerspe/ESP-StepperMotor-Server/README.md

 ## Documentation:
 for further documentations see
 - the provided example files,
-- the github repository and included README files on: https://github.com/pkerspe/ESP-StepperMotor-Server
+- the github repository and included README files and examples on: https://github.com/pkerspe/ESP-StepperMotor-Server
 - and the wiki on the github page: https://github.com/pkerspe/ESP-StepperMotor-Server/wiki

 ## License: